bramwillemse/bw-home/site/content/articles/2019-12-05-reflecting-2019-goals.md

 ---
 title: Reflecting on my 2019 goals
 title_short: My 2019 goals
 introduction: Since a few years I've been structurally setting myself goals for the shorter and longer term.
-In this post I will tell you a bit about how I set goals and I will reflect on what it brought me.
+In this post I will tell you a bit about how I set goals until now and I will reflect on what it brought me.
 featured_image: images/2019-goals/vlieland-wadden-island-netherlands.jpg
 reading_time: 8 minutes
 date: 2019-12-05T12:59:35+01:00
+type: "Articles"
 parent:
   title: "Articles"
   url: "/articles"
   icon: "list"
+type: articles
 url: /reflecting-2019-goals/
-draft: true
 ---

 Winter is a great moment to go along with nature.
 Stock up on energy, find a warm hole and drop everything for a bit to prepare for another year of hard work, a bit of pain &amp; loads of pleasure.
 This week I'm hiding on an island from the city; from work; from my a home renovation I need to plan.
 The ideal moment to  calm down and reflect.